A finite sample analysis of the benign overfitting phenomenon for ridge function estimation: Generalisation of least norm empirical risk minimisers

 In the present work, we show that similar, very precise results can be obtained for non-linear models of the ridge function class, using elementary perturbation results and some (now) standard random matrix theory.
-Our results provide an explicit control of the distance between some empirical estimators and the ground truth in terms of the subGaussian norms of the error and the covariate vector in the case where the covariate vectors are assumed isotropic (more general results can easily be recovered by a simple change of variable).
-Our analysis is made very elementary by using Neuberger's result \cite{neuberger2007continuous} and the subGaussian isotropic assumption which allows to leverage previous results of \cite{vershynin2010introduction} about finite random matrix with subGaussian rows or columns, depending of the setting (underparametrised vs overparametrised).
+Moreover, our results concern the probability of exceeding a certain error level in predicting a new data point, whereas most results in the literature are restricted to the expected risk.